-- · Watertight have no holes in the mesh; if you poured water into it, none would leak out. - · Solid the model must be one solid piece with no surface intersections or separate shells. - Manifold each edge must connect to exactly two faces (non-manifold edges connect to three or more).
+- · Watertight have no holes in the mesh; if you poured water into it, none would leak out. - · Solid the model must be one solid piece with no surface intersections or separate shells. - · Manifold each edge must connect to exactly two faces (non-manifold edges connect to three or more). - · Made from Front-Facing Polygons the normals (fronts) must face out, cannot overlap or have overlapping vertices.